 Palace of Knossos

-Visit the palace of Knossos Excavated in the year 1900 by an English archaeologist by the name of Sir Arthur Evans, what remains of a huge civilization and a most impressive palace, and we recommend that you hire a guide in order to benefit from their wealth of information.
-I would also recommend that you take a sun hat as the site is very exposed on a hot and sunny day.
+Excavated in the year 1900 by an English archaeologist by the name of Sir Arthur Evans, what remains of a huge civilization and a most impressive palace, and we recommend that you hire a guide in order to benefit from their wealth of information.
+We would also recommend that you take a sun hat as the site is very exposed on a hot and sunny day.

 A large natural lake which is actually a huge Spring.
-You can hire kayaks and pedalos and has some great Restaurant`s around the North shore.
+You can hire kayaks and pedalos and there are some great restaurants around the North shore.
 Perfect for a non Beach day.

-Explore pretty Adele and Pangalochori villages nearby It is worth seeing the church of St Panteleimonas and the house of Constantinos Ghiamboudakis, the Cretan hero who blasted the powder keg at Arkadi during the revolt of 1866, so that the Ottomans would not capture the people who had found refuge there.
-The monastery of Agios Arsanios, dating back to the 16 th century is found near the village Pangalochori, some 5 kilometers at the East of Adele, close to the National Road leading to Heraklion.
+Explore pretty Adele and Pangalochori villages nearby.
+It is worth seeing the church of St Panteleimonas and the house of Constantinos Ghiamboudakis, the Cretan hero who blasted the powder keg at Arkadi during the revolt of 1866, so that the Ottomans would not capture the people who had found refuge there.
+The monastery of Agios Arsanios, dating back to the 16th Century is found near the village of Pangalochori, some 5 kilometres to the East of Adele, close to the National Road leading to Heraklion.
 The Monastery is celebrated in the name of Agios Georghios (St. George) and it is worth visiting it for the original wood carved icon screen and the wall paintings of the Catholicon.

 Old town of Rethimnon